buenaSopa/serious-company-stuff/README.md

-Got it!
-Here’s an updated `README.md` that reflects the ability to run the server and client with a single command:

----

 # Quality Control and Production Tracking Application

 This project provides a web application for tracking production and quality control records.
 It uses a Node.js backend with Express and a Vue.js frontend.
 The application integrates with Supabase for data storage and includes features for managing records and generating reports.